Cherries, Nature’s Hidden Treasure

 Instant pudding mix.
 Instant pudding, made with modified starches, adds strength, flavor, and sweetener.
 Additional sugar may or may not be needed.
 To one pint of cream, add 1 tablespoon of INSTANT pudding mix4 Pudding mix is added to the cream at the beginning of the whipping processes.

 Cream of Tartar.
 Cream of Tartar is an acid commonly used to stabilize egg whites for whipping.
 It also helps to thicken and stabilize whipping cream but also adds a slightly sour taste to the cream.
-Add a 1/4 teaspoon of Cream of Tartar to a cup of cream.5
+Only a small amount of Cream of Tartar is need.
+Most recipes add 1/4 teaspoon of Cream of Tartar to a cup of cream.

 Last but not least, remember that cream is perishable and stabilizing whipped cream does not prevent it from becoming a food safety hazard if left at room temperature for too long.
 TWO HOURS is the max at room temperature!

 Once whipped cream is mastered and the preferred method of stabilizing is found, that artificial non-dairy whipped topping will never again be a ‘go to’.
-Over time, I have experimented with all of these methods.
-For everyday toppings, I like stabilizing with powdered milk and powdered sugar.
-For cream cake fillings and cake frosting, I prefer using the Instant ClearJel.
+It may take some experimentation over time to determine which method works best for you.
+One method may work better for one application and another for a different application.
 Cooks Illustrated also experimented and, over all, chose gelatin.
 No matter the method, homemade whipped cream is always worth the effort.
 Enjoy!

 Recipe sources: